-Pirelli UK involves the manufacture of high quality motor vehicle tyres business.
+Pirelli UK involves the manufacture of high quality motor vehicle tyres.
 We have two manufacturing plants in the UK which are situated at Burton on Trent and Carlisle with the UK's head office also being located at Burton on Trent.
-From 2021 Pirelli Tyre S.p.A. purchases raw materials from across the world and sells them to a number of the Group companies established around the globe.
+Pirelli S.p.A. has taken over purchasing materials on behalf of the Group since January 2020.

-As at the end of 2020, the Group employed just under 30,510 employees with 1322 of those being employed in the UK.
-For the UK, 100%% of these are permanent employees.
+As at the end of 2022, the Group employed just under 31,391 employees with 1,242 of those being employed in the UK.
+There were no agency workers in Pirelli UK as at the end of 2022